YubiKey-5 Guide

 Cardholder's given name: John

-Set the YubiKey owner’s preferred language as an ISO 639 two-letter language code.
+Set the YubiKey owner’s preferred language to an ISO 639 two-letter language code.

 gpg/card> lang